MRW-Code/images_as_molecular_representations/README.md

   --no_augs # Dont do image augmentation
-  --gpu_idx # Use gpu with given index (only works 0-5) --cpu # train on cpu bu pretty sure this does nothing at present --no_kfold  # use test/train/val splits.
-Not all implemented as kfold was main method used.
+  --gpu_idx # Use gpu with given index (only works 0-5) --cpu # train on cpu bu pretty sure this does nothing at present
 ```

 # How to generate images for custom modelling